High Degree Sum of Squares Proofs, Bienstock-Zuckerberg hierarchy and Chvatal-Gomory cuts: Sum of Squares Proofs and Relaxations

 We will use the following notation.
 Let $\R[\x]:=\R[x_1, \dots , x_n]$ be the ring of polynomials over the reals in $n$ variables.
 Let $\R[x]_d$ denote the subspace of $\R[\x]$ of degree at most $d\in \N$.
 If $\Ss=\{s_1,\ldots,s_k\}$ is a set of polynomials in $\R[\x]$, then the \emph{span} of $\Ss$, denoted $\spn \Ss$, is the set of all linear combinations of the polynomials in $\Ss$, i.e. $\spn \Ss:=\{\sum_{i=1}^k c_i\cdot s_i:c_i\in\R \}$, and $\Ss$ is called the \emph{spanning set} of $\spn \Ss$.

 The set $\F$ of feasible solutions of an optimization problem is usually described by a finite number of polynomial equations and/or inequalities.
 This is formalized by the following definition.
-A set $\F\subset \R^n$ defined as
+Let $\F\subset \R^n$ be defined as

-where for each $i\in [\ell]$ and $j\in[m]$, $f_i(x),g_j(x)\in \R[x]$, is called a \emph{basic closed semialgebraic set}.
+where for each $i\in [\ell]$ and $j\in[m]$, $f_i(x),g_j(x)\in \R[x]$ and where $[\ell]$ denote $\{1,2,\ldots, \ell\}$.
+Here, $\F$ is called a \emph{basic closed semialgebraic set}.
 For the sake of brevity, throughout this document, while referring to a {semialgebraic set}, we implicitly assume a \emph{basic closed} semialgebraic set.

 One could write many other constraints that are equally valid on the set $\F$.
 For example, we are able to produce further polynomials vanishing on the set $\F$ by considering linear combinations of $f_i(x)$ with polynomial coefficients.
 The set of all polynomials generated this way is a polynomial ideal.